-• the creation of pro-poor units, which work to identify appropriate subsidy dedicated information programmes to inform the relevant individuals and groups about subsidies and tariff structures.
+- the creation of pro-poor units, which work to identify appropriate subsidy and / or tariff structures. - dedicated information programmes to inform the relevant individuals and groups about subsidies and tariff structures.

 b.
 State revenue

 Generally, tariffs and other household expenditure can only be expected to cover part of the cost of ensuring access to water and sanitation services, particularly in countries with low rates of access, where significant investment is required.